mjmaisey/ansible-nodejs/README.md

 Installs node and npm on RHEL 6/CentOS 6/Ubuntu 12.04 via standard packaging mechanisms - Chris Lea's PPA on Debian and the EPEL repository on RHEL/CentOS.

-Can also configure a set of global packages.
+Can also install a set of global npm packages.

-Adheres to semantic versioning (http://semver.org/) - you are advised to install / depend on a major version number.
+Adheres to semantic versioning (http://semver.org/) - you are advised to install / depend on a major version number to avoid breaking changes.

 Credits: I initially developed this in isolation, but later took some inspiration from https://github.com/bcen/ansible-nodejs and bennojoy/openldap_server.